 - 1 large lime -juiced

-- 1/4 cup cilantro leaves
+- 1/4 cup cilantro leaves (optional)

-- 1 tbsp sesame seeds +or to taste
+- 1 tbsp sesame seeds (or to taste)

 - 1 tsp red chili pepper flakes

-- 1 tbsp fresh chives -for garnish
+- 1 tbsp fresh chives (optional for garnish)

-- Serve the poke sprinkled with the fresh cilantro, chives and extra sesame seeds on top.1/4 cup cilantro leaves, 1 tbsp fresh chives
+- Serve the watermelon tuna poke sprinkled with the fresh cilantro, chives and extra sesame seeds on top.1/4 cup cilantro leaves, 1 tbsp fresh chives